panpengfei/yex-tool/README.md

 You need: JDK 8, Protocol buffers (protoc) 2.6.1, Maven.
 Building is supported from the command line with Maven and from any IDE that can load Maven projects.

 ## Build From Source
-git clone git@github.com:panpengfei/YexTool.git
+1. git clone git@github.com:panpengfei/YexTool.git
-cd YexTool
+1. cd YexTool
+1. vim pom.xml
+   * update protoc config(/usr/local/bin/protoc) to your own protoc install directory
-mvn clean package
+1. mvn clean package

 ## Usage
 <pre>